Menu Close

 38 500 km2

-Government’s main interest in the dam was to provide irrigation to the Hartz River Valley Afrikaner community in the Northern Cape.
-Nearly half of the dam’s capacity, much of which evaporated along the way, was devoted to this idealistic project.
-The rest would be channeled to the Witwatersrand and finally resolve Rand Water’s water shortage.
-Many so-called ‘poor whites’ were employed on the scheme.
-Director of Irrigation, AD Lewis, stated in his annual report in 1934/35 that “in furtherance of the policy of employing European labour only, this work is also being carried out by means of white labourers.”
-These labourers were between the ages of 18 and 45 and unmarried.
-The pay was two shillings per day, with a bonus of one shilling 6d per day worked.
+A crucial aspect of the dam’s construction was the relief of unemployment, particularly among the white population, during the Great Depression.
+In response to the Department of Labour’s request on March 31, 1933, public works were expedited to employ more white laborers for the dam’s construction, along with the Vaalhartz Irrigation Scheme and the Loskop Irrigation Scheme.
+The government’s primary interest in the dam was to provide irrigation to the Hartz River Valley Afrikaner community in the Northern Cape.
+Almost half of the dam’s capacity, although some evaporated along the way, was dedicated to this idealistic project.
+Many individuals from the so-called ‘poor whites’ were employed in the scheme.
+The Director of Irrigation, AD Lewis, noted in his annual report in 1934/35 that the work was carried out by white laborers in line with the policy of employing European labor only.
+These laborers, aged between 18 and 45 and unmarried, received a wage of two shillings per day, with a bonus of one shilling 6d per day worked.

-During the construction of the Vaal Dam, a small village named Deneysville after Deneys Reitz, who was Minister of Irrigation at the time of the dam’s construction, was founded.
+During the construction of the Vaal Dam, a small village named Deneysville was founded in honor of Deneys Reitz, the Minister of Irrigation at the time.

 Join our Rate Payers Association